erikajane/Good_Wine_Classification/README.md

  - alcohol
  - quality

-Since the goal of this project is to determine whether a wine is good or bad, we will be trying to predict quality (scored between 1 and 10), using the other features included in the dataset.
+Since the goal of this project was to determine whether a wine was good or bad, I tried to predict quality (scored between 1 and 10), using the other features included in the dataset.

 ## Data Preprocessing and Exploratory Data Analysis

-The red wine dataset included 1599 observations, but after dropping 240 duplicates, 1359 observations remained.
+The red wine dataset included 1,599 observations, but after dropping 240 duplicates, 1,359 observations remained.

 Although, quality was scored on a scale of 1 through 10, the red wine samples only received quality scores between 3 and 8.
 The majority of wine had been given quality scores of 5 and 6.